robik/discussions-and-proposals/proposals/0000-extract-runtime.md

 By having the possibility to run the "blocks" (C++ only turbo modules) in a headless JS environment we are able to test the implementations easily on many CI platforms and on different JS engines (ideally).

-A side effect of this is we can perhaps achieve faster build times both on CI and locally, resulting in lower cost of such pipelines.
+A side effect of this is we can probably achieve faster build times both on CI and locally, resulting in lower cost of such pipelines.

 __Tertiary goal is to bring OOT (out of tree) platforms closer to first-class citizens__